Dicklesworthstone/bulk_transcribe_youtube_videos_from_playlist/readme.md

 ### Transcription and Text Processing

-- **Transcription Setup**: `compute_transcript_with_whisper_from_audio_func` configures the WhisperModel for transcription.
-It checks CUDA availability and sets the device and compute type accordingly.
+- **Transcription Setup**: `compute_transcript_with_whisper_from_audio_func` configures either the local WhisperModel or the OpenAI API for transcription.
+For local inference, it checks CUDA availability and sets the device and compute type accordingly.
-- **Transcript Computation**: This function performs the actual transcription, processing the audio file through WhisperModel.
+- **Transcript Computation**: This function performs the actual transcription, processing the audio file through the chosen method.
 It captures segments of transcribed text along with their metadata (start and end times, average log probability).
 - **Sentence Splitting**: Depending on the `use_spacy_for_sentence_splitting` flag, the script either uses SpaCy or a custom regex-based method for sentence splitting.
 This is important for structuring the transcript into readable sentences.

 ### Metadata Generation and Output